 If the resource is released due to noncompliance, documentation shall be immediately forwarded, by the Incident Management Team to the Contracting Officer; and the resource will be removed from the dispatch priority list until such time that the resource is brought into compliance and re-inspected at the government's convenience (See D.21.8.3(c)).
-Due to priority of direct support during the fire season, Government workers may be unavailable for both inspections and modifications for an extended period of time.
 Repeated notices of noncompliance may be grounds for cancellation of the Agreement.